US citizens warned they face arbitrary arrest in China | DW | 12.07.2020

 Amid increased tensions between the two superpowers, the US State Department has issued a formal warning for US citizens in China.
 It said Americans may face deportation or detention without information.

-The US State Department warned US citizens in China on Saturday of an increased risk of arbitrary detention by authorities.
+The US State Department has warned US citizens in China of an increased risk of arbitrary detention by authorities.

-The State Department specifically warned against the threat of deportation or detainment "for sending private electronic messages critical" of the government.
+The State Department specifically cautioned against the threat of deportation or detainment "for sending private electronic messages critical" of the government.

-"US citizens may be detained without access to US consular services or information about their alleged crime," the advisory said.
+"US citizens may be detained without access to US consular services or information about their alleged crime," the advisory, published on Saturday, said.

-Exit bands and long interrogations were also mentioned as potential threats to US citizens.
+Exit bans and long interrogations were also mentioned as potential threats to US citizens.

+The State Department described the rules as "arbitrary enforcement of local laws for purposes other than maintaining law and order.

-Relations between the US and China have deteriorated recently over the coronavirus, trade and Hong Kong.
+Relations between the US and China have hit rock bottom recently over the coronavirus, trade and Hong Kong.

 US President Donald Trump told reporters Friday that the relationship with China had been "severely damaged."